melanie-t27/nmpde-project4-Cesaroni-Tonarelli-Trabacchin/README.md

 ## Prerequisites
 In order to run the software a few libraries are required:
-- deal.II, built with MPI and TRilinos support
+- `deal.ii`, built with MPI and Trilinos support.
-- MPI, for parallel execution
+- MPI, for parallel execution.
-- gmsh, needed only for the mesh generation
+- `gmsh`, needed only for the mesh generation.

 ## Mesh generation
 The software needs a mesh as one of the inputs.
 Various formats are accepted, including the .msh one.